 Why?
 The reason for that could be the fact that Forbes primarily focuses on delivering B2B content.
 Buzzfeed.com, a leading independent digital media company delivering news and entertainment with 80% of its reach being outside BuzzFeed’s websites, publishes posts covering trending topics that become a lot more viral.
-BuzzSumo, a tool for content marketing analysis, reports that an average number of shares across all social media channels on Buzzfeed is 3,5 times higher than it is on Forbes.
+BuzzSumo, a tool for content marketing analysis, reports that the average number of shares across all social media channels on Buzzfeed is 3,5 times higher than it is on Forbes.
 This number has been calculated based on the analysis of 83,315 posts on Forbes and 137,195 articles on Buzzfeed published in 2017.

-Additionally, there’s a research by BuzzSumo that also confirms that going viral requires a lot of time and effort.
+Additionally, there’s research by BuzzSumo that also confirms that going viral requires a lot of time and effort.
 They analyzed 1 million posts and discovered that 50% of them have less than eight social shares.
-Judging by these numbers, it’s safe to say that it’s much harder for B2B content to become trending compared to any other type of stories.
+Judging by these numbers, it’s safe to say that it’s much harder for B2B content to become trending compared to any other type of story.